ja2-stracciatella/stracciatella-toolset/README.md

 ## Features

-This app currently allows editing json data for JA2 Stracciatella only.
+This app currently allows viewing json data for JA2 Stracciatella only.

 Missing or broken: